PeterAltmann/enviroplus-dietpi/README.md

 # Enviroplus-DietPi
 Instructions for getting the Enviro+ sensorboard to work with DietPi.
-Not sure all the steps are needed, but following these steps gets its working.
+Not sure all the steps are needed, but following these steps gets it working.

 # Installing DietPi
 ## Minimal system